plkt/voting-app/worker/README.md

-This is the worker service
+This is the worker service test